pknviki95/Python/concepts/Datatypes/README.md

 ## float datatypes - float():

-- Float, or "floating point number" is a number, positive or negative, containing one or more decimals
+- Float, or "floating point number" is a number, positive or negative, containing one or more decimals.
 - Float can be represented with Exponential form/Scientific Notation with an "e" to indicate the power of 10.

 ```python